Seymour Farmer

-Seymour James Farmer (June 20, 1878 – January 16, 1951) was a politician in Manitoba, Canada.
+Seymour James Farmer (20 June 1878 – 16 January 1951) was a Georgist politician in Manitoba, Canada.
 He served as Winnipeg MLA from 1922 to 1949.
-During this time he also served as mayor of Winnipeg 1923-1924 and later as city councillor in the late 1920s and in the 1930s.
+During this time, he also served as mayor of Winnipeg 1923-1924 and later as city councillor in the late 1920s and in the 1930s.
 He was the leader of the Manitoba Co-operative Commonwealth Federation from 1935 to 1947.
-He served as a cabinet minister in Manitoba's World War I coalition government.
+He served as a cabinet minister in Manitoba's World War II coalition government.

+Early life and career

 Farmer was born in Cardiff, Wales, the son of Seymour Farmer and Bessie Alexander Sander, and was educated there.
 He moved to Canada in 1900 and worked as a railway clerk.
-In 1910, he was Fred Dixon's campaign manager in the latter's unsuccessful bid for election to the Legislative Assembly of Manitoba. lHe became an accountant for the International Grain Company in 1913 and retained that position until 1927.
+He served as Fred Dixon's campaign manager in Dixon's unsuccessful 1910 bid for election to the Legislative Assembly of Manitoba.
+He worked as an accountant for the International Grain Company from 1913 to 1927.
 Farmer married Lydia Gwendoline Ashton.